-The Anthony E. Kaye Memorial Essay Award honors Tony Kaye (1962-2017), a pioneering scholar of slavery at Penn State University and the National Humanities Center.
+The Anthony E. Kaye Memorial Essay Award honors Tony Kaye (1962-2017), an innovative scholar of slavery at Penn State University and the National Humanities Center.
 Tony was an active member of the Society of Civil War Historians and one of the founding editors of the Journal of the Civil War Era.
 Tony’s contributions helped to make the journal an immediate success, engaging scholars across a wide variety of fields.
-The George and Ann Richards Civil War Era Center, the Journal of the Civil War Era, and the Society of Civil War Historians created this award to honor Tony’s passion for putting scholars in disparate fields in conversation with each other to enrich our understanding of the past.
+The George and Ann Richards Civil War Era Center, the Journal of the Civil War Era, UNC Press, and the Society of Civil War Historians created this award to honor Tony’s passion for putting scholars in disparate fields in conversation with each other to enrich our understanding of the past.

-Submission information: The submission deadline is June 1, 2019.
-Submissions should be sent to the George and Ann Richards Civil War Era Center (RichardsCenter@psu.edu) with the subject line Anthony Kaye Memorial Essay Award.
-Submissions should be double-spaced and not exceed 10,000 to 11,000 words, including notes.
+Submission information: The submission deadline is June 1 in even-numbered years.
+Submissions should be sent to the George and Ann Richards Civil War Era Center (RichardsCenter@psu.edu) with the subject line “Anthony Kaye Memorial Essay Award.”
+Submissions should be double-spaced and not exceed 11,000 words, including notes.
+Submissions must include a cv.
 The award committee prefers submissions written according to The Chicago Manual of Style.
 The winning essay will be selected by a three-person panel chosen by the JCWE editor.